About

 I have worked with multidisciplinary teams in both inpatient and outpatient medical settings at leading institutions and understand the intersection of medical and mental health issues.
 Beyond clinical work, I’m an educator, researcher, and speaker.
 I’ve published in academic journals, led local and national training programs, taught graduate courses, and spoken to large audiences on topics such as lifestyle interventions for brain health and trauma-informed medical care.

-Before becoming a psychologist, I was a documentary filmmaker, a researcher, a nonprofit leader, and an entrepreneur.
-While working in the Office of the President and Provost at Harvard University, I staffed the Task Force on Women in Science and Engineering before being appointed the founding director of the New England Higher Education Recruitment Consortium (HERC) to improve hiring practices and workplace culture in higher ed.
-Within one year, I grew the organization from a deficit to self-sustaining, and expanded membership from one institution to 60—including 10 of the region’s largest employers.
-I built the brand and website (with features in The Boston Globe and NPR’s Marketplace), and oversaw an executive board of provosts, deans, and HR leaders.
-I was then recruited as the Director of Programs and Data for the National HERC, where I provided strategic leadership to 600+ member institutions, a 20-person executive board, 30 business partners, and 16 regional directors.
-While working for the National HERC, I lived in rural Hawaii for 5 years and successfully managed operations across 5 timezones before the invention of Zoom.
-HERC remains the largest nonprofit higher ed job board in the nation.
+Before becoming a psychologist, I worked in the Office of the President and Provost at Harvard University, where I staffed the Task Force on Women in Science and Engineering.
+I was later appointed the founding director of the New England Higher Education Recruitment Consortium (HERC), an initiative created to improve hiring practices and workplace culture in higher education.
+In that role, I built the organization from an operating deficit to a self-sustaining nonprofit within one year, expanded membership from one institution to 60, and helped establish partnerships with 10 of the region’s largest employers.
+I developed the brand and website, with media coverage in The Boston Globe and NPR’s Marketplace, and worked with an executive board of provosts, deans, and human resources leaders.

 I was born and raised in Lynn, MA, attended boarding school on scholarship, and have either been working or a full-time student since delivering newspapers in the 4th grade.
 Today, I’m a proud mother, a wife, and part of a blended family.
-My passions include art, yoga, martial arts, costume designing, and launching new projects.
+My passions include art, yoga, martial arts, costume design, and launching new projects.
 When I’m not working, I’m spending time with my family, laughing loudly, listening to historical fiction, volunteering, walking, dancing, or practicing my kata.

 EDUCATION

-PhD, Counseling Psychology, University of Massachusetts Boston
+• PhD, Counseling Psychology, University of Massachusetts Boston

-MS, Mental Health Counseling, University of Massachusetts Boston
+• MS, Mental Health Counseling, University of Massachusetts Boston

-MS, Philanthropy and Media, Suffolk University Sawyer School of Management
+• MS, Philanthropy and Media, Suffolk University Sawyer School of Management

-BA, Psychology, Johns Hopkins University
+• BA, Psychology, Johns Hopkins University

-HS Diploma, Governor’s Academy
+• HS Diploma, Governor’s Academy

 scholarship recipient, baccalaureate speaker